jessechumo/data-structures/README.md

 * f(n) could be something entirely different! **O(log n)** , **O(nlog n)** ,

 **Time Complexity Rules**
-1. Arithmetic operations are constant.
+1. Arithmetic operations are constant
 2. Variable assignment is constant.
 3. Accessing elements in an array(by index) or object(by key) is constant.
 4. In a loop, the complexity is the length of the loop times the complexity of whatever happens inside the loop.